 - 10 drops yellow food gel

-- 3 tbsp lemon curd or 3 tsp lemon essence
+- 3 tbsp lemon curd or 2 tsp lemon flavouring/extract.

 - Combine all ingredients together and mix.

-- Preheat a fan-forced oven to 160C (320F) or 180C (356F) for a conventional oven.
+- Please note: To make the 6 layered cake you see pictured; you’ll need to double the cake recipe only.
+All other measurements are enough to fill, crumb coat and finish decorating the cake.
+Preheat a fan-forced oven to 160C (320F) or 180C (356F) for a conventional oven.
 Spray an 8” cake tin with oil spray and line the bottom with baking paper.

 - In the bowl of a stand mixer fitted with the paddle attachment, add the flour, baking powder, caster sugar and salt.
 Turn mixer on low speed and allow it to mix for a couple minutes to help everything combine well (alternatively you may do this by sifting the ingredients together).
 Add the softened butter and mix until it resembles a fine sand like texture.